dynatrace-ace/ace-box-ext-demo-auto-remediation-easytravel/roles/app-easytravel-classic/Readme.md

 ## Using the role

 ### Role Requirements
-Tthis role has no direct dependencies on other roles.
+This role has no direct dependencies on other roles.

 ### Deploying EasyTravel